DiamondLightSource/fa-archiver-py3/docs/fa_load.rst

 single number specifying the number of points to capture.

-The *server* parameter can be used to specify the archiver server used for data capture overriding the hard-wired default.
+The *server* parameter can be used to specify the archiver server used for data capture overriding the hard-wired default, which is `SR`.

+The *show_bar* parameter can be set to `false` to suppress the progress bar normally shown during loading of F and D data.

 The format of the structure returned is similar to that described in detail in fa-capture_\(1).